 The receiving section consists of the berthing area for LNG carriers, the unloading arms and the transfer line.
 The berthing area is located at either the primary or secondary jetties which allow LNG carriers with a capacity from 120,000m3 to 265,000m3 of LNG to berth at the primary jetty, and 60,000m3 to 265,000m3 to berth at the secondary jetty.
+The secondary jetty has been modified to enable it to also reload small LNG ships of 2,000m3 to 10,000m3.
 The jetties have four mooring dolphins and four breasting dolphins, each of which is equipped with quick release mooring hooks, and four fenders to protect the LNG carrier.

 To unload the cargo, the right-hand side of the pier is equipped with four unloading arms, three for liquid, and one, located in the centre, to return the LNG vapour to the LNG carrier.
 The LNG from the LNG carrier is transferred to three storage tanks through a 40-inch transfer line connecting the unloading arms to the tanks.

-The storage section consists of three tanks, each with an operating capacity of approximately 180,000m3, and uses submersed pumps for the movement of LNG.
+The storage section consists of four tanks, three with an operating capacity of approximately 180,000m3 and one with an operating capacity of approximately 260,000m3.
+They use submersed pumps for the movement of LNG.

 The tanks are made up of two coaxial, vertical cylindrical containers.
 The self supporting inner container is made of 9% Nickel steel and is designed to store the LNG while the outer container is made of pre-stressed reinforced concrete and has the dual function of supporting and protecting the insulating material placed around the inner container and, in the event of an emergency, containing any loss of LNG.

 LNG is stored in the tanks at a temperature of approximately -160°C and at a pressure slightly higher than atmospheric pressure.